 As opposed to the SFV or Pasadena?

-Paige lives in a houseboat in Marina Del Rey.
+Paige lives on a houseboat in Marina Del Rey.

 Wait, doesn’t she live in Malibu!?